 Is methadone a substitution of one drug for another?

 Opioid addiction is similar to other chronic illnesses like diabetes or high blood pressure which must be managed with medical intervention.
-Methadone is a long acting synthetic opiate, which makes it useful as a treatment medication for addiction to the fast acting opioids.
-Methadone’s long acting nature keeps it relatively stable in the blood stream throughout the day.
-Opioid craving and withdrawal symptoms are suppressed when methadone occupies the same opioid brain receptors that short acting opiates such as heroin occupy.
+Methadone is a long-acting synthetic opiate, which makes it useful as a treatment medication for addiction to fast-acting opioids.
+Methadone’s long-acting nature keeps it relatively stable in the bloodstream throughout the day.
+Opioid craving and withdrawal symptoms are suppressed when methadone occupies the same opioid brain receptors that short-acting opiates such as heroin occupy.

 Does methadone impair mental function?

 Methadone does not usually have adverse effects on mental functioning.
-Patients on a stable dose of methadone are mentally sharp and comparable to non-patients in tests of reaction time, the ability to learn, mental focus, and in making complex judgments.
-However patients who receive increases in methadone or begin new medications (even over-the-counter medications such as antihistamines) should use caution and not drive or operate machinery until they have determined that they are not experiencing drowsiness or other effects in mental functioning from an increased dose of methadone or a drug interaction.
-Methadone patients work in a wide range of occupations, and do well in handling other life responsibilities such as taking care of their family.
+Patients on a stable dose of methadone are mentally sharp and comparable to non-patients in tests of reaction time, the ability to learn, mental focus, and making complex judgments.
+However, patients who receive increases in methadone or begin new medications (even over-the-counter medications such as antihistamines) should use caution and not drive or operate machinery until they have determined that they are not experiencing drowsiness or other effects in mental functioning from an increased dose of methadone or drug interaction.
+Methadone patients work in a wide range of occupations and do well in handling other life responsibilities such as taking care of their families.